 We understand notifications about threats to student safety can be unsettling.
 After all, we are parents, too.
 Our goal is to provide families with as much information as possible when there is a potential threat to school safety.
 As is often the case, details surrounding incidents cannot always be shared due to ongoing investigations or privacy laws.
 However, understanding communication terms and distribution methods can provide additional information.

 The Norman Public School District and the Norman Police Department follow a Standard Response Protocol, which is based on the response to any given situation.
 Similar to an Incident Command System, the protocol demands a specific vocabulary but also allows for great flexibility.
 The premise is simple - there are four specific actions that can be performed during an incident, which are outlined below.

-Lockout: This is due to a possible threat OUTSIDE the school, which generally means there is police activity in the area or a nearby neighborhood.
-During a lockout, it is business as usual inside the buildings.
+Secure Perimeter: This is due to a possible threat OUTSIDE the school, which generally means there is police activity in the area or a nearby neighborhood.
+During a secure perimeter, it is business as usual inside the buildings.
 Students who are outside are brought inside as a precaution, and all doors are secured.

 Lockdown: This is due to a possible threat INSIDE the school.
 When a school is in a lockdown, individuals are not allowed to enter or exit the building until law enforcement officials have cleared the threat.
 Inside, students follow lockdown safety protocols.

 Shelter: Students and staff shelter in predetermined locations when a hazard is present.
 This is most often due to inclement weather scenarios.

 Evacuate: Evacuations of students and staff are most often due to fire alarms.